 Cosmos DB databases can be used as the data store for apps written for MongoDB.
 This means that by using existing drivers, your application written for MongoDB can now communicate with Cosmos DB and use Cosmos DB databases instead of MongoDB databases.
 In many cases, you can switch from using MongoDB to Cosmos DB by simply changing a connection string.
 Using this functionality, you can easily build and run MongoDB database applications in the Azure cloud with Azure Cosmos DB's global distribution and comprehensive industry leading SLAs, while continuing to use familiar skills and tools for MongoDB.

-What is the benefit of using DocumentDB: API for MongoDB?
+What is the benefit of using Azure Cosmos DB for MongoDB applications?

 And, that's it!